saadeghi/theme-change/README.md

-3️⃣ Use one of these data attributes to change the theme 👇👇
+3️⃣ HTML: Use one of these data attributes to change the theme 👇
   ### ✅ Toggle ###
   Using `data-toggle-theme`
   Clicking on this button, toggles between the default theme and `dark` theme and applies the `ACTIVECLASS` when `dark` theme is active